 - 1. Insert the Device Drivers & Utilities + User's Manual disc into an attached DVD drive.

 - 2. Click Option Drivers (button).

-- 3. Click 8.Install IRST Driver > Yes.
+- 3. Click 6.Install IRST Driver > Yes.

-- 4. Click Next.

-- 5. Click in the check box to accept the license and click Next.
+- 4. Click Next and click the check box to accept the license and click Next.

-- 6. Click Next > Next > Next.
+- 5. Click Next > Next > Next.

-- 7. Click Finish to restart the computer.
+- 6. Click Finish to restart the computer.

-- 8. Run the Intel® Rapid Storage Technology app from the Apps screen.
+- 7. When the system restarts the OS will pop up a message to prompt you to Restart again (note that if your system has a single PCIe M.2 SSD then a second reboot will not be required) to restart the computer again.

-See the following pages for more information if you have set your hard disks up in a RAID (see page 6 - 54) or Intel® OptaneTM (see page 6 - 59) configuration.
+See the following pages for more information if you have set your hard disks up in a RAID (see page 6 - 62) or Intel® OptaneTM (see page 6 - 67) configuration.
 After setting the SATA mode to Intel® OptaneTM and installing the Intel® Rapid Storage Technology application, DO NOT uninstall the Intel® Rapid Storage Technology application.